tkatyora/Evaluation/ReadMe.txt

 Double Click the Application(shortcut) (Evaluation_Calculator_windows)
 and Enter the credintials and enjoys

-To restart or re-run the program type the followin commnad : python evaluation.py
+To restart or re-run the program type the following commnad : python evaluation.py
 				or
 close the Application Window and Re Double Click The Applications